• Recipes

 3. Fold the dry ingredients into the wet ingredients just until combined.

-For these double chocolate banana muffins the only difference is you'll add the dry ingredients in two batches.
+For these double chocolate banana muffins, the only adjustment to that method is you'll add the dry ingredients in two batches, folding in a dollop of Greek yogurt in between.

 the wet ingredients whisked in a large bowl. a hand is mixing the dry ingredients in a smaller bowl.